geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 ##### **Flata** [[00:43:03](https://www.youtube.com/watch?v=jn3no5UZLmI&t=2583)]
 Hello.
 So for RetinaNet, I was able to integrate float16.
-So the tiny box screen benchmark that I did, I think it's sub 20 hours, so it's like 19 hours. for training time.
+So the TinyBox screen benchmark that I did, I think it's sub 20 hours, so it's like 19 hours. for training time.
 So there's that.
 Currently I'm trying to fix a small bug on just the beaming on the eval.